 - Keep your target market in mind and speak directly to them.

 Write out a handful of options, then give your ideas some time to simmer.
 Pick a couple of favorites and bounce them off of people whose opinions you trust.
 When one sticks, spend some time polishing it, then lock it down.
 For inspiration, here are 30 of the best brand slogans.

-Once you have some sharp branding and a catchy slogan for your side business, then it’s time to get it out there!
+Once you have some sharp branding and a catchy slogan for your side work, then it’s time to get it out there!

 3. Set up your Social Accounts